Elao/form.js/doc/choice.md

 #### The Option object:

-To help you determine if the option match the current filter, the Optino object has two interesting properties:
+To help you determine if the option matches the current filter, the Option object has two interesting properties:

 * `option.value`: is the value of the element.
-* `option.data`: an object containing the "data-*" attributes of the element.
+* `option.data`: an object containing all the "data-*" attributes of the element.